Britain First: Policies

 The organisation has been described as fascist by The New Yorker, Politics.co.uk, GQ, The Independent, and others.
 The group's website has disputed this, listing fascism as one of several "alien and destructive political or religious doctrines" it opposes.
 OpenDemocracy has said that Britain First is not fascist, since it does not oppose democratic politics and does not have a direct connection to older fascist groups, but that they are xenophobes and Islamophobes.
-It has been classified as part of the counter-jihad movement, although other parts of the counter-jihad movement consider it "fringe" or "too far right".
+It has been classified as part of the counter-jihad movement, although it is considered a more radical part.

 Britain First's founding principles stated that its aim is to protect "British and Christian morality", it is "committed to preserving our cultural heritage" and "We oppose the increasing colonisation of our homeland through uncontrolled, mass immigration.
 Britain First is committed to maintaining and strengthening Christianity as the foundation of our society and culture" and that "Genuine British citizens will be put first in housing, jobs, education, welfare and health".
 The party self-styles itself as "loyalist".

 Paul Golding disputes interpretations that Jesus was pacifistic or liberal, justifying his belief by citing Jesus' apparent violence against the money lenders and his statement that he came to bring a sword rather than peace.
 Every major Christian denomination in the UK has denounced Britain First, along with Christian denominations across the UK condemning the group as blasphemous to Christian teachings.

 It also campaigns against Islamism, immigration and abortion.
 Britain First states that it is not opposed to individual Muslims, but is against the doctrine and religion of Islam itself, which they describe as "barbaric".
 It said in 2015 that Muslims are the only community not integrating, and that "Jews don't cause any problems".